windows99-hue/99wxrobot/readme-en.md

 ```

 Please execute this command in your terminal.
 99 WeChat Bot is a command-line program, so it's recommended to run it in a terminal.
 Configure your bot according to your preferences, and press the Backspace key to close the bot.
+### Please make sure to keep WeChat at the top when using it.
+When using it, you need to have the file transfer assistant display in the conversation box.
+I suggest you set it to the top.

 ### Customizing the Bot